Best Ukulele Chord Charts For Beginners 😊 (get your PDF!)

 The classic beginner set is:

-With these chords, you can already play many songs like one-chord songs.
+With these chords, you can already play many songs like ukulele and guitar songs with just one chord (easy).

 I can tell you that starting small builds real confidence!